Dick Molpus: Commerce

 The secretary of state was responsible for administering the Mississippi Business Corporation Law and the Uniform Commercial Code, overseeing public lands and elections, and issuing publications on behalf of the state's executive offices and legislature.
 At that time, the office required $200,000 per year from the state treasury to remain operational.
 Molpus convinced the legislature to raise the office's filing and brokerage fees to the Southeastern average rates in 1985, switching the office's source of money from the state general fund to a special self-generated fund.
-Despite this change, that year the office required an over $70,000 subsidy from the general fund to operate.
-Molpus also oversaw a $4 million effort in automating the office's processes with technology and digitize records.
+Despite this change, that year the office required a subsidy of over $70,000 from the general fund to operate.
+Molpus also oversaw a $4 million effort in automating the office's processes with technology and digitizing its records.
 Combined with an uptick in corporate registrations in Mississippi, by the end of the 1992 fiscal year these measures allowed the office to collect enough money to be self-funded and deposit $1.1 million in surplus into the state treasury.
 Molpus also appointed a 29-person Business Law Reform Task Force in 1986 to lobby for revisions of laws pertaining to corporations, nonprofit organizations, limited parties, and securities.
 Several reforms were adopted by the legislature in 1987.
 For his efforts to reorganize the secretary of state's office, in 1985 Molpus received the American Society for Public Administration's Elected Official of the Year Award.